Training Programs :: Open Water Swim Training

-Craig Strong has been coaching competitive swimming at various levels for 20 years, including USA Swimming Senior National level athletes and NCAA Division I swimming.
-For the past 10 years he has also been working with triathletes, open-water swimmers, runners and cyclists of all abilities, helping them to achieve — and even surpass — their athletic goals!
+Craig Strong has been coaching competitive swimming at various levels for over 20 years, including USA Swimming Senior National level athletes and NCAA Division I swimming.
+For the past 10+ years he has also been working with triathletes, open-water swimmers, runners and cyclists of all abilities, helping them to achieve — and even surpass — their athletic goals!

 Craig's athletes can boast of many accomplishments including: successfully crossing the English Channel, competing in Open Water US Masters Swimming National Championships, and Ironman Hawaii.
 Craig has also helped many others to achieve new gains in strength, endurance and open water technique for both open water swimming races and Triathlon.

 Click here to read about Todd Paul, Chicago Athlete Magazine's Athlete of the Month (October 2009), who successfully crossed the English Channel in just one year of training with Coach Craig.

 Craig is one of a select few coaches in North America to have received a Level II certification by USA Triathlon.
 He is also an American Swim Coaches Association Level IV and a USA Cycling Level II coach.
 In addition to his considerable experience as a coach, Craig is himself an accomplished Triathlete and avid open-water swimmer for almost 20 years.
 Coach Craig has an intimate understanding of both the challenges and joys of open water swimming in a variety of contexts.